Our Advocacy Efforts

 These efforts push to ensure that everyone has access to affordable, nutritious food and fresh produce.
 I-CAN members will meet to train and take action.
 The Idaho Hunger Relief Task Force offers a series of trainings and leadership development opportunities including:

-• Help through emergency food.
+• Help through emergency food;

-• Basics of government and the legislative process.
+• Basics of government and the legislative process;

-• Economics, poverty, and food insecurity.
+• Economics, poverty, and food insecurity;

-• Communication techniques and public speaking.
+• Communication techniques and public speaking; and

 • Letter writing and phone banking.